-2. Tracks must be appropriately located, designed to minimise environmental impacts, and appropriate to the setting, as noted in the Sustainability Assessment Criteria (internal document available to staff).
-The planning, development and management of walking tracks should also take into account:
+- Tracks must be appropriately located and designed to minimise environmental impacts, and be appropriate to the setting, as noted in Sustainability Assessment Criteria for Visitor Use and Tourism in New South Wales National Parks.
+The planning, development and management of walking tracks should also consider:

 - public safety issues

 - how the track fits within other walking opportunities, such as off-park tracks

 - opportunities to provide access for people with disabilities

 - resources needed to keep the track maintained.

 - Generally, only pedestrians are allowed on walking tracks unless a track has been designated as suitable for other users through a park's plan of management and the installation of signs.
 (People using motorised wheelchairs and other disability aids are 'pedestrians' for the purpose of this paragraph.)

 - NPWS may close a walking track or part of a track, either permanently or temporarily, for park management or visitor safety reasons.

 - The Australian Walking Track Grading System (AWTGS) is a means of informing the public about the features of a walking track so that visitors can confidently determine which tracks are appropriate for them.
 The AWTGS includes standard symbols and text for communicating walking track experiences.

 - Information and signs to communicate walking track experiences are to be provided in accordance with the Park Signage Manual (internal document available to staff).